-As of March 31, 2020, the Company maintains all its debt liabilities at a fixed rate as to avoid fluctuations in financial expenses resulting from tax rate increases.
+As of June 30, 2020, the Company maintains all its debt liabilities at a fixed rate as to avoid fluctuations in financial expenses resulting from tax rate increases.

-The Company's greatest indebtedness corresponds to own issued Chilean local bonds at a fixed rate for UF 16,457 million denominated in UF ("UF"), debt indexed to inflation in Chile (Company sales are correlated with the UF variation).
+The Company's greatest indebtedness corresponds to seven contracts for own issued Chilean local bonds at a fixed rate for UF 16,097 million denominated in UF ("UF"), debt indexed to inflation in Chile (Company sales are correlated with the UF variation), of which five of these Local Bonds have been redenominated through Cross Currency Swaps to Chilean Pesos (CLP).

-There is also the Company's indebtedness on the international market through two 144A/RegS Bonds at a fixed rate, one for USD 365 million (original amount issued USD 575 million and partial prepayment in October 2019 for USD 210 million), denominated in dollars, and practically 100% of which has been re-denominated to BRL through Cross Currency Swaps, and another one for USD 300 million denominated in USD, and practically 100% of which has been re-denominated to Unidades de Fomento (UF) through Cross Currency Swaps.
+On the other hand, there is also the Company's indebtedness on the international market through two 144A/RegS Bonds at a fixed rate, one for USD 365 million, denominated in dollars, and practically 100% of which has been re-denominated to BRL through Cross Currency Swaps, and another one for USD 300 million denominated in USD, and practically 100% of which has been re-denominated to Unidades de Fomento (UF) through Cross Currency Swaps.